-Of all Ardnamurchan’s clachans, Bourblaige has the most spectacular site.
-It lies in a wide bowl of land, with the lower slopes of Ben Hiant rising steeply to the northwest and the glen falling away to the southwest, giving views across the Sound of Mull to Morvern and Mull.
-A burn, tumbling from the flanks of Ben Hiant, passes through the village, and the land surrounding it is, for Ardnamurchan, reasonably fertile.
+The ruins of Bourblaige lie in a spectacular site in a wide bowl of land.
+The lower slopes of Ben Hiant rise steeply to the northwest, providing some shelter.
+The glen falling away to the southwest, gives views across the Sound of Mull to Morvern and Mull and access down to Loch Sunart.
+There’s a burn passing through the village, and farming land around it.

-The community was cleared in 1828 and, as far as one can tell, all its residents removed, so what remains reflects, like Pompeii, a way of life frozen in time.
-Thus the decision by Historic Environment Scotland (HES) to schedule the whole area of this clachan was a good one, the reasons given being that, “The monument is of national importance for its potential contribution to an understanding of the way of life and the architecture of post-Medieval communities in this area of Scotland.
+Historic Environment Scotland (HES) has scheduled the whole area of the settlement because , “The monument is of national importance for its potential contribution to an understanding of the way of life and the architecture of post-Medieval communities in this area of Scotland.
 Many of the buildings are well preserved and contain complex architectural information.”

 Bourblaige was one of West Ardnamurchan’s larger communities, with a population of 35 in 1737.
 In his 1807 report to the then Estate owner, Sir James Riddell, Alexander Low described it as, “a very pleasant sheep farm oppressed with too many tenants” This satellite image from Bing Maps gives an idea of its size, and of the extent of the agricultural workings which surround it, while….

 ….this map from research carried out for Highland Council gives detail of the field walls and buildings.

 According to the HES count, there are about 36 buildings including what may be houses, barns and byres, often associated with small enclosures which may be kail-yards.